-Qualified personnel

-The operator has to ensure that all personnel working with the MR system are qualified and have received the appropriate MR system training.
+Qualified personnel The operator has to ensure that all personnel working with the MR system are qualified and have received the appropriate MR system training.
 The MR system includes a keyswitch to prevent non-authorized switch on.

-Informational signs and identification

-The operator has to ensure that informational signs for safety purposes are available in sufficient quantities and are easily visible.
-At the same time, the operator is also responsible for properly identifying the environment of the MR system as well as adjacent areas by using the necessary signs.
+Informational signs and identification The operator has to ensure that informational signs for safety purposes are available in sufficient quantities and are easily vis- ible.
+At the same time, the operator is also responsible for prop- erly identifying the environment of the MR system as well as adjacent areas by using the necessary signs.
+Emergency procedures The executer of the MD exetencies to define and even date are

-Emergency procedures

 The operator of the MR system has to define and provide procedures that ensure the patient's safety in case of emergency.
 Special consideration has to be given to MR-specific hazards.

-risk example, the operator of the MH system has to consider the s associated with the magnetic field and ensure that ents receive immediate treatment in such cases as: In the case of an emergency When the patient suddenly feels ill during an examination When the patient is injured during the examination eme ecial precautionary measures as well as a plan for using ergency equipment outside the examination room have to be lace for patients with a higher than normal risk factor, such Patients susceptible to cardiovascular collapse Patients who are at an increased risk of heart attacks or other cardiac problems Unconscious patients Patients with limited thermoregulation Children Epileptics Claustrophobic patients Patients who are seriously ill, unconscious, anesthetized or confused or who are not able to communicate normally for other reasons (e.g. small children)
+For example, the operator of the MR system has to consider the risks associated with the magnetic field and ensure that patients receive immediate treatment in such cases as:

+- □ In the case of an emergency - U When the patient suddenly feels ill during an examination - U When the patient is injured during the examination

+Special precautionary measures as well as a plan for using emergency equipment outside the examination room have to be in place for patients with a higher than normal risk factor, such as:

+- □ Patients susceptible to cardiovascular collapse

+- Patients who are at an increased risk of heart attacks or other cardiac problems

+- Unconscious patients

+- D Patients with limited thermoregulation

+- Children

+- Epileptics

+- □ Claustrophobic patients

+- Patients who are seriously ill, unconscious, anesthetized or confused or who are not able to communicate normally for other reasons (e.g. small children)